 4.)
 Take a cue from game development and consider how you can use cut scenes in your scenarios.
 Whether video or animation, you can go quick and minimal with a Vyond or Animaker video (which can also provide a good prototype for higher budget options), or all out with custom video production and actors.
 Consider how you can use cut scenes to set the stage or up the emotional engagement in your interactions and branching scenarios.

 5.)
 Consider how visually realistic your characters really need to be, Even if one of your characters is actually a dragon, do they need to look like a dragon?
-With a little imagination, some supporting graphics and story, and the right poses, even Articulate's all-time favorite, all-business stock character Atsumi can become exceptionally dragon-like.
+With a little imagination, some supporting graphics and story, and the right poses, even Articulate's all-time favorite, all-business stock character Atsumi can become mystical.

 While I hope all this provides some good food for thought, I don't recommend that you watch A Korean Odyssey just to learn how to apply story tactics to learning (unless you just really enjoy terribly cheesy subtitled dramedies.
 Yes, I finished it.
 Don't judge me.)
 If you're already sucked into the style, another fun drama is a New Zealand show called The Almighty Johnsons.